The Secret to Stop Worrying About What Other People Think

 Do my teammates think I’m good?
 What do my coaches think of how I played today?
 I hope they don’t think I am a bad fielder because I made an error!

-These troublesome thoughts were so common for me that after bad games I would actually feel depressed and ashamed.
+These kinds of thoughts were so common for me that after bad games I would actually feel depressed and ashamed.

 This was a direct cause of me having low self-worth because I allowed others to determine my value.